 The Department’s processing of Forest Guardians’ competing lease application began with the nebulous procedure of determining if the existing leaseholder, Ethlyn Telles, had superior equities that made it was unnecessary to solicit competitive bids.
 But before that was completed, Democrat Janet Napolitano won the Arizona gubernatorial election in the fall of 2002 and appointed Mark Winkleman to be the new State Land Commissioner in early 2003.

 Subsequently, on April 3, 2003, Commissioner Winkleman issued Order No. 236-2002/2003 wherein he determined that the existing lessee did not have superior equities for the lease, so the Department would accept competitive bids.
-On May 16 Winkleman found that Forest Guardians had won the lease by submitting the top bid.
+On May 16 Winkleman issued an order that found that Forest Guardians had won the lease by submitting the top bid.
 In 2003 the state grazing fee was only $2.14 per AUM, and they had offered to pay $84.40 per head per month – or about 40 times more.

 The bidding process, however, was marred by a State Land Department employee “inadvertently” allowing an unidentified representative of the existing leaseholder to see Forest Guardians’ sealed bid.
 The unidentified person was then allowed to submit a new bid for the existing leaseholder that was slightly higher.
 When the Department opened the bids and announced the existing leaseholder was the winner, Forest Guardians reviewed the Department’s records and discovered what had happened.
 They submitted a written complaint, and the Department backed down and agreed that the existing leaseholder’s revised bid had to be rejected.
 A Department official claimed it had been a “simple mistake” and wouldn’t happen again.
 On July 7, 2004, Forest Guardians signed the state’s first conservation grazing lease, identified by the new lease number #05-103432.
+(Forest Guardians had withdrawn its application to obtain state grazing lease #05-000216 in August 2002 because it was part of the enormouse Cataract Ranch, so the cost of purchasing and maintaining the existing range improvements was prohibitive.)

 The acquisition of the state grazing lease by Forest Guardians was considered to be an apocalyptic development by most Arizona ranchers and they began to promote state grazing reform proposals designed to provide more security for existing grazing leaseholders.
 They were unsuccessful, however, until 2006, when the Legislature passed HCR 2045, sponsored by Rep. John Nelson, R-Glendale.
 This resolution, which didn’t require Gov. Napolitano’s signature, put Proposition 105 on the 2006 state election ballot.
 It asked voters to approve an amendment to the state constitution that would revise the management of State Trust lands with changes that were promoted by the Home Builders Association of Central Arizona and the Arizona Cattle Growers’ Association.
 Ranchers liked Proposition 105 because it specified that a grazing lease could only be acquired for grazing livestock.
 And it allowed the State Land Department to increase the terms of grazing leases to twenty years.
 But voters rejected the measure by a 71% to 29% margin.

-In early 2006 Forest Guardians had submitted another application for an expiring state grazing lease.
+In early 2006 Forest Guardians submitted another application for an expiring state grazing lease.
 This lease, #05-001662, included a mostly perennial stretch of the Little Colorado River in Apache County, where they proposed to restore the riparian habitat by resting it from grazing.
 On October 3, 2007, Commissioner Winkleman issued Order No. 093-2007/2008 wherein he determined that the existing lessees did not have superior equities for the lease, so the Department would accept competitive bids.

 But the existing lessees, Galyn and Roxanne Knight, refused to participate in the bidding and in November they appealed the Commissioner’s determination that they didn’t have superior equities.
 Administrative Law Judge Thomas Shedden conducted a hearing on their appeal in February 2008 that included testimony from both sides.

-The lessees’ son, Traegen Knight, testified that his parents used the state lease land for winter grazing, as they held permits to graze allotments on the nearby Apache-Sitgreaves National Forest in the summer.
+The lessees’ son, Traegen Knight, testified that his parents used the state lease land for winter grazing, as they held permits to graze allotments on the nearby Apache-Sitgreaves National Forests in the summer.
 He said they ran about 200 to 350 head of cattle on the ranch.
 He claimed that some member of the Knight family was on the leased land every day, which allowed them to protect it.
 In regards to the Little Colorado River, he explained that cattle were only allowed to cross the “south water gap,” located on the river near a little-used dirt road crossing, when they were being moved between the winter and summer range.
 He added, however, that the south water gap was also used as a trap pasture, where cattle were held a couple of times a year as they were are moved between winter and summer ranges.

 The Department’s Range Section Manager Stephen Williams testified that he had visited the leased land and found the riparian habitat along the Little Colorado River to be in better shape than what Forest Guardians had claimed in their statement of equities.
 Because of that, and especially because the family lived near the leased land, he said that he believed that the Knights had superior equities which outweighed Forest Guardians’ offer of higher rent, as the Knight’s could provide better stewardship and protection to the land.
 He said he had included this determination in the report he had submitted to Commissioner Winkleman regarding the conflicting lease applications, but the Commissioner had used his discretion to determine that the Knights didn’t have superior equities.